Double-Opportunity Estimation via Altruism: Problem Formulation

-We assume that the system tasked with the estimation problem comprises two subsystems, each of which tries to estimate the parameter vector $\bm{\theta}$ based on the \emph{shared} measurements $\bm{Z}$.
-Context-depending, we will use the notation $\hat{\bm{\theta}}^{(1)}$ and $\hat{\bm{\theta}}^{(2)}$ to denote both the estimators and the estimates (generated by these estimators) of the two subsystems, respectively.
+{We consider a scenario where} the system tasked with the estimation problem comprises two {agents}, each of which {yields a local estimate of} the parameter vector $\bm{\theta}$ based on the {shared} measurements $\bm{Z}$. {The system does not merge the two local estimates to a final, single estimate; rather, its overall performance {results}, in some manner, from the {joint} performance of the two estimators.} Context-depending, we will use the notation $\hat{\bm{\theta}}^{(1)}$ and $\hat{\bm{\theta}}^{(2)}$ to denote both the estimators and the estimates (generated by these estimators) of the two {agents}, respectively.